djacidfx/zen/docs/internal/security-architecture.md

 - The CA public/private key pair is generated locally on the user's computer.
 - The private key is never sent to any remote server.
-- The private key is stored with [minimal permissions](/internal/certstore/diskcertstore.go#L197) (`0600`) to reduce (though not eliminate) the risk of it being compromised by malicious processes running on the same computer.
+- The private key is stored with [minimal permissions](https://github.com/ZenPrivacy/zen-core/blob/master/certstore/diskcertstore.go#L201) (`0600`) to reduce (though not eliminate) the risk of it being compromised by malicious processes running on the same computer.

-You can verify these claims by reviewing the relevant code in [`diskcertstore.go`](/internal/certstore/diskcertstore.go).
+You can verify these claims by reviewing the relevant code in [`diskcertstore.go`](https://github.com/ZenPrivacy/zen-core/blob/master/certstore/diskcertstore.go).

 We're currently exploring ways to encrypt the private key using system APIs (see [Electron's safeStorage API documentation](https://www.electronjs.org/docs/latest/api/safe-storage) for examples).
 If you have suggestions or would like to contribute to this effort, please let us know.

 ### No proxying for sensitive hostnames

-Zen configures the system proxy using a [PAC script](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file) (see [the implementation](/internal/sysproxy/pac.go)).
+Zen configures the system proxy using a [PAC script](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file) (see [the implementation](https://github.com/ZenPrivacy/zen-core/blob/master/sysproxy/pac.go)).
 It allows Zen to specify a list of hostnames traffic **to which** should not be proxied.
 There's a list common to all platforms, as well as platform-specific lists for Windows and macOS.
-The [common list](/internal/sysproxy/exclusions/common.txt) includes the following categories:
+The [common list](https://github.com/ZenPrivacy/zen-core/blob/master/sysproxy/exclusions/common.txt) includes the following categories:

+- Sensitive
+- Login (auth gateways)
 - Government and eGov websites
 - Password managers
 - Banks and financial institutions